teamtomo/starfile/README.md

 `starfile` is a Python implementation of the [STAR](https://en.wikipedia.org/wiki/Self-defining_Text_Archive_and_Retrieval) file format.

-It allows STAR files to be created and opened easily using a very simple API, exposing data blocks as [pandas](https://pandas.pydata.org/pandas-docs/stable/getting_started/overview.html) DataFrames.
+It allows STAR files to be created and opened easily using a very simple API, exposing dataframes blocks as [pandas](https://pandas.pydata.org/pandas-docs/stable/getting_started/overview.html) DataFrames.

-This library aims to allow users and developers to read and write STAR files in Python as easily as possible as well as to encourage further data analysis in pandas.
+This library aims to allow users and developers to read and write STAR files in Python as easily as possible as well as to encourage further dataframes analysis in pandas.
-You can use it interactively to inspect files, to plot data or in scripts and larger software packages to provide basic STAR file I/O functions.
+You can use it interactively to inspect files, to plot dataframes or in scripts and larger software packages to provide basic STAR file I/O functions.

 ```
-The STAR file: a new format for electronic data transfer and archiving
+The STAR file: a new format for electronic dataframes transfer and archiving
 J. Chem.
 Inf.
 Comput.
 Sci.
 1991, 31, 2, 326–333
 Publication Date: May 1, 1991
 https://doi.org/10.1021/ci00002a020